omniti-labs/omnios-build-perl/README.md

 You may override most variables and functions in the build script.

-The build scripts are the authoritative record of how to package the distribution.  `perl_module_dist.pl` will never overwrite a build.sh script.
+The build scripts are the authoritative record of how to package the distribution.  `perl-dist.pl` will never overwrite a build.sh script.
 Any tuning or tweaking required may be done in build.sh and may be expected to be preserved.